American Heart Month

 - Take steps to quit smoking.
 If you currently smoke, quitting can cut your risk for heart disease and stroke.
 Learn more at CDC’s Smoking and Tobacco Use website.

 - Take medication as prescribed.
 Talk with your doctor about the importance of high blood pressure and cholesterol medications.
 If you’re having trouble taking your medicines on time or if you’re having side effects, ask your doctor for help.

 Congenital Heart Defect Awareness Week

-Congenital Heart Defect Awareness Week, held February 12–19, 2017, is an observance to promote awareness and education about congenital heart defects (CHDs).
-Within that week, on February 14, is Congenital Heart Defect Awareness Day, also an annual campaign to honor and remember everyone born with a heart defect and all of the families and friends touched by children with heart defects.
+Congenital Heart Defect Awareness Week, held February 7-14, 2021, is an observance to promote awareness and education about congenital heart defects (CHDs).
+February 14 is Congenital Heart Defect Awareness Day, an annual campaign to honor and remember everyone born with a heart defect and all of the families and friends touched by children with heart defects.
 In addition, the medical professionals who care for those born with heart defects are recognized on this day, as are the experts who are involved in conducting research for treating and preventing heart defects.

 CHDs are conditions that are present at birth and can affect the structure of a baby’s heart and the way it works.
 They can affect how blood flows through the heart and out to the rest of the body.
 CHDs can vary from mild (such as a small hole in the heart) to severe (such as missing or poorly formed parts of the heart).
 According to the American Heart Association, congenital heart defects are the most common type of birth defect.
 CHDs affect 1 out of every 100 newborns.